Fiberwise building and stratification in tensor triangular geometry

-\begin{recollection} Consider the restriction functor induced by the augmentation map $RG\to R$.
+induced by the augmentation map $RG\to R$.
 We can also think about this map as the inflation functor induced by the morphism of groups $G\to G/G$ which explains the notation.
 One verifies that this functor is fully faithful and tensor triangulated.
-Hence it induces a fully faithful tt-functor On the other hand, for $\pp\in \mathrm{Spec}(R)$, it is not too hard to verify that the functor $k(\pp)\otimes_R-$ induced by base along the residue field $R\to k(\pp)$ takes permutation $RG$--modules into permutation $k(\pp)G$--modules.
+Hence it induces a fully faithful tt-functor

+On the other hand, for $\pp\in \mathrm{Spec}(R)$, it is not too hard to verify that the functor $k(\pp)\otimes_R-$ induced by base along the residue field $R\to k(\pp)$ takes permutation $RG$--modules into permutation $k(\pp)G$--modules.
 In particular, we obtain a geometric functor We will write $g_{\pp,G}$ if we need to emphasize the role of the group $G$.
 Consider the following diagram where each pair of arrows is an adjunction following the convention that the top arrow from the pair is the left adjoint.